What's Included in the Price

 - Surface preparation: cleaning, grinding, and priming the substrate

-- Waterproofing membrane applied to all wet areas as required by AS 3740 Waterproofing of Domestic Wet Areas
+- Waterproofing membrane (typically liquid-applied polyurethane such as Davco K10 Plus or Ardex WPM 300) applied to all wet areas as required by AS 3740:2021 Waterproofing of Domestic Wet Areas

 - Treatment of all penetrations: floor waste, shower drain, tap entries, and niches

-- Bond breakers and puddle flanges at corners, junctions, and drain connections
+- Bond breakers, reinforcing tape at internal corners, and puddle flanges at drain connections

 - Compliance certificate on completion

 For renovation work, the quote also covers removal of failed or deteriorated existing membrane and preparation of the exposed substrate.
-In homes with timber subfloors, a fibre cement overlay is included as part of the substrate preparation.
+In homes with timber subfloors, a compressed fibre cement overlay (6mm or 9mm sheeting at $30–$50/m2) is included as part of the substrate preparation.

 What Affects the Cost

 - Floor construction.
 Concrete slabs are straightforward.
-Timber-framed floors, found in many of Adelaide's older character homes, require a fibre cement overlay before waterproofing begins.
+Timber-framed floors, found in many of Adelaide's sandstone and bluestone character homes, require a fibre cement overlay before waterproofing begins.
+This adds a full day of preparation and $30–$50/m2 in additional cost.

 - Bathroom size.
-Small ensuites cost less than large family bathrooms or wet rooms.
+Small ensuites (3 to 4m2) cost less total than large family bathrooms or wet rooms (10m2+), though per-square-metre costs are higher in smaller rooms because junction and penetration work is proportionally greater.

 - Renovation vs new build.
-Renovation includes demolition, old membrane removal, waste disposal, and substrate repair.
+Renovation includes demolition, old membrane removal, waste disposal, and substrate repair, adding 30 to 50 percent over equivalent new-build work.

 - Shower design.
-Hobless showers need more precise falls and broader membrane coverage, adding to the cost.
+Hobless showers need more precise falls and broader membrane coverage.
+Walls must be waterproofed to 1,800mm in the shower zone, and the floor membrane must extend at least 50mm past the shower screen line.

 - Character home complications.
-Older Adelaide homes may have non-standard floor levels, irregular substrates, or previous amateur waterproofing attempts that need to be stripped back.
+Older Adelaide homes may have non-standard floor levels, irregular substrates, or previous amateur waterproofing attempts that need to be stripped back entirely.

 - Trade availability.
-Adelaide has a smaller pool of licensed waterproofers than eastern capitals, which can affect pricing and lead times.
+Adelaide has a smaller pool of licensed waterproofers than eastern capitals, which can push prices higher and extend lead times to 2 to 4 weeks during busy periods.

 A standard bathroom on a concrete slab in a post-2000 Mawson Lakes or Seaford home, with a shower hob and minimal penetrations, sits toward $500.
 A large bathroom renovation in a character home in Norwood or Unley with a timber subfloor, existing moisture damage, a hobless shower, and multiple penetrations pushes toward $3,000.